Junior Seau: Beyond football

 His restaurant at Westfield Mission Valley in Mission Valley, California—Seau's The Restaurant, which opened in 1996—was his most successful business venture.
 Seau also had a clothing line, Say Ow Gear.
 The restaurant was closed on May 16, 2012, just two weeks after his death; the trustees of his estate explained that "Without Seau's charismatic leadership, it was felt that the future profitability of the restaurant could be in question."

 Sports Jobs with Junior Seau premiered on December 2, 2009, on Versus.
 The show followed Seau as he did the jobs that make sports work.
 Ten episodes aired through January 27, 2010.

 Seau was actively involved with community work through Samoan "sister city" projects within San Diego County.

 Junior Seau Foundation

 In 1992, Seau created the Junior Seau Foundation with the mission to educate and empower young people through the support of child abuse prevention, drug and alcohol awareness, recreational opportunities, anti-juvenile delinquency efforts and complementary educational programs.

 The 20th Anniversary Junior Seau Celebrity Golf Classic was held March 10–12, 2012, at the La Costa Resort and Spa.

-The Foundation gives out an annual award to the individual who exemplifies the mission statement of the Junior Seau Foundation.
+The Foundation gave out an annual award to the individual who exemplifies the mission statement of the Junior Seau Foundation.